 Cut the stem ends off the squash and discard them, but keep the skin and the other end intact.
 Using a spiralizer, shred the squash into long strands, then cut them to a manageable spaghetti-like length before you cook them.
-Alternatively, draw a julienne peeler down over the squash, making spaghetti-like strands.
-You may use a peeler to make thin, broader noodle-like slices as well.
+Alternatively, draw a julienne peeler down the squash, making spaghetti-like strands.
+You can use a peeler to make thin, broader noodle-like slices as well.
 The spiralizer automatically removes the core, but if you use a peeler, stop just before you reach the seedy center.

 Heat the olive oil in a large skillet over medium heat.
-Add the squash strands and garlic.
-Cook, stirring for a few minutes or until just slightly softened.
+Add the squash noodles and garlic.
+Cook, stirring constantly, for a few minutes or until just slightly softened.
 Add the basil and continue cooking for about 30 seconds to 1 minute.
 Add salt and pepper to taste.

 Toss the squash with the Parmesan cheese and serve immediately with extra Parmesan cheese on the side for sprinkling.